The dimension-free Gehring-Hayman inequality for quasigeodesics: Introduction

 \subsection{Background}

 The unit disk $\mathbb{D}\subset \mathbb{C}$ plays a significant role in planar conformal analysis, as seen from the celebrated Riemannian mapping theorem, it is the distinguished conformal representative of all proper simply connected domains.
 In particular, many analysis on proper simply connected domains can be done via the analysis of conformal maps on unit disks \cite{Pommeranke-1992}.
 Replacing conformal mappings with the less rigid class of quasiconformal mappings, one would naturally expect that the class of quasiconformal images of unit ball inherits similar effects as planar disks in higher dimensions.
 Partially based on this point of view and on some ideas of F. John \cite{Jo}, O. Martio and J. Sarvas \cite{MS} introduced the important class of \emph{uniform domains}, which roughly speaking requires that the domain is quasiconvex and that each pair of points be joinable by a twisted double cone which is not too crooked nor too thin.
-Since then, uniform domains have received considerably large interests in the past decades and they have formed the ``correct" class of nice higher dimensional domains in analysis appearing in surprising many contexts \cite{Banuelos-1987,Gehring-1987,Geo,GP,GGGKN-2024,Hajlasz-Koskela-2000,Herron-2021,Huang-Li-P-Wang-2015,Jo81,Martin-1985}.
+Since then, uniform domains have received considerably large interests in the past decades and they have formed the ``correct" class of nice higher dimensional domains in analysis appearing in surprising many contexts \cite{Banuelos-1987,Gehring-1987,Geo,GP,GGGKN-2024,Guo-2015,Hajlasz-Koskela-2000,Herron-2021,Huang-Li-P-Wang-2015,Jo81,Martin-1985}.

 Another more geometric view of the unit disk $\mathbb{D}\subset \mathbb{C}$ is to regard it as a complete Riemannian 2-manifold of negative curvature -1, when changing the underlying Euclidean metric to standard hyperbolic metric.
 Due to the Riemann mapping theorem, in terms of hyperbolic geometry, the unit disk becomes the distinguished hyperbolic isometric representative of all proper simply connected domains.
 In the celebrated work \cite{Gr-1}, M. Gromov introduced the notion of \emph{Gromov hyperbolic} metric spaces, which generalizes the metric properties of classical hyperbolic geometry and of trees.
-Recall that a geodesic metric space $X=(X,d)$ is called Gromov hyperbolic if there exists a constant $\delta>0$ such that each side of a geodesic triangle in $X$ lies in the $\delta$-neighborhood of the other two sides.
 Gromov hyperbolicity is a large-scale property and turns out to be very useful in geometric group theory and metric geometry \cite{Bonk-Kleiner-2005,Bridson-H-1999}.